AnuuTech/PoH_PoC/README.md

 ### CLIENT SIDE / TESTING THE NETWORK FEATURES
-You can test the network using the client_emulator.py python application.
+You can test the different features of the network using the client_basic.py python application.
 1. Type "Python3 client_basic.py" in a command line where the file is present
 2. Wait until a list of nodes is collected from the network (up to 20 seconds)
 3. Click "Connect"